roro123921/customer-churn-prediction/README.md

-# Customer Churn Prediction Using Machine Learning
+# Customer Churn Prediction Using Machine Learning - Individual Project

 A machine learning project developing a classification pipeline to predict customer churn and identify key factors influencing customer retention using customer behaviour and service data.